Deisss/php-slim-auth/README.md

 ```

-As you see, the ACL is also handled in a quick, and easy way, this is simply because a fact: the 'global' middleware, is perform BEFORE the 'route' middleware, allowing us to already know everything about user, inside the 'route' middleware one.
+As you see, the ACL is also handled in a quick, and easy way, this is simply because a simple fact: the 'global' middleware, is perform BEFORE the 'route' middleware, allowing us to already know everything about user, inside the 'route' middleware one.

 ## License